caltechlibrary/dataset/docs/datasetd.md

 This would return the "waffles" JSON document or a 404 error if the document was not found.

-Listing the keys for "recipes.ds" could be done with this cURL command.
+Listing the keys for "recipes.ds" could be done with this curl command.

 ```shell
     curl http://localhost:8485/recipies/keys